Thiswind-Learning/My-Python-programming-exercises/my_100_Python_challenging_programming_exercises.md

 ------------------------------------------

 ------------------------------------------
-2.10
+No. 31
+LVL 1

 Question:
 Define a function that can accept an integer number as input and print the "It is an even number" if the number is even, otherwise print "It is an odd number".

 Hints:
-Use % operator to check if a number is even or odd.
+Use `%` operator to check if a number is even or odd.

 Solution:
 ```python